DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/WORKSPACES/EDI Sales order processing.md

 ### Pending POA
 EDI orders will be placed on hold when a purchase order acknowledgement (POA) is required for the customer.
-> Note: Where a POA is required for a Customer, the Customer purchase order acknowledgment document must be setup on the Trading partner record and the **Lock order** field in the POA settings profile must be active.
+> Note: Where a POA is required for a Customer, the Customer purchase order acknowledgment document must be setup on the Trading partner record and the **Lock order** field in the [POA document settings profile](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) must be active.
 This hold will be released once the POA has been sent to the Customer.

 From within the workspace it is possible to view and even process information relating to the selected records